MOEAFramework/MOEAFramework/docs/dataStore.md

 the content through the CLI.

 To begin, each data store, container, and blob has a unique Uniform Resource Identifier (URI).
-Similar to a URL one uses to access a web page, the URI contains the necessary data to locate the data store, container, or blob.
-Below are some examples using a file system data store:
+Similar to a URL one uses to access a web page, the URI contains the necessary information to locate the data store, container, or blob.
+Below are some example URIs:

 ```
 # The data store rooted at the path ./results/